 Treatment: Where to Start

-The most common treatments for mild scalp psoriasis are topical medications applied directly on the scalp.
-However, if you have more severe psoriasis or have psoriasis elsewhere on your body, you may need to take a systemic medication by mouth or injection.
+The most common treatments for mild cases are medications that you put directly on your scalp.
+If you have a more severe case or have psoriasis elsewhere on your body, you may need a medication that treats your whole body.
+You can take these medications by mouth or injection.

-Gently loosen the scales with a brush or fine-toothed comb.
+- Gently loosen the scales with a brush or fine-toothed comb.

-Shampoo your scalp to remove the scales, using a salicylic acid shampoo or soap.
+- Shampoo your scalp to remove the scales, using a salicylic acid shampoo or soap.

 To apply medication: